-Jean-Jacques Rousseau published Du contrat social ou Principes du droit politique in 1762 (On the Social Contract, or Principles of Political Rights).
+In 1762, Jean-Jacques Rousseau published Du contrat social ou Principes du droit politique (On the Social Contract, or Principles of Political Rights).
 There followed the French Revolution that momentarily interrupted a near-perpetual state of World War.

 Rather than two thousand years, Rousseau’s social contract had two hundred to establish itself.
 It suffered equivalent failure.
 The advocates of the French Revolution and the Terror worshipped Rousseau and his social contract.
 If anyone could have made it work the way he intended, they would have.
 Every conscience-driven liberal, humanist, socialist and democrat has paid due reverence to it since, all for naught.

-It seems that Rousseau left out some key element of his social contract, without which it was worthless except as a minor argument against the National Capitalism of Hobbes that prevails in its place.
+It seems that Rousseau left out some key element of his social contract without which it was worthless except as a minor argument against the National Capitalism of Hobbes that prevails in its place.
 That missing element is what common law calls a consideration: "some right, interest, profit or benefit accruing to the one party; or some forbearance, detriment, loss or responsibility given, suffered or undertaken by the other."
-It is difficult to contemplate a valid contract in which one party would give something away out of pure affection or fear, and the other expects to do nothing in return.
+It is difficult to contemplate a valid contract in which one party gives something away out of pure affection or fear, and the other expects to do nothing in return.
 Rousseau himself dismissed this scenario.

 “Whether from one man to another or from one man to a people, such talk will always sound just as insane: I make a pact with you entirely in your care and entirely to my benefit; I will stick to it for as long as I please, and you will, for as long as I please.”
 Book I, Chapter 4.

 [Note: Such a pact between nations would be just as insane, even if enforced by victory in war.
 It would require an armed guard over every locality tempted to resist it.
-It would be unenforceable even then, as the U.S. has found in Iraq and as prior colonial empires have discovered to their great pain and dishonor.]
+It would be unenforceable even then, as the U.S. found in Iraq and as prior colonial empires discovered to their great pain and dishonor.]

-The primary purpose of the social contract is to replace pity: a commonplace virtue among men in a state of nature, which cancels the ill effects of natural inequalities between them.
+The primary purpose of the social contract is to replace pity: a common virtue among men in a state of nature, which cancels the ill effects of natural inequalities between them.
 Men in society have substituted pity with “laws, customs and virtue,” and obviously failed at that substitution.

 The primary intent of the social contract appears to have shifted from “liberty” (its foremost goal in Book I, Chapter 6), to “the greatest good for all” (the end purpose of all legislation per the first line of Book II, Chapter 11).
-These intentions were poorly defined and essentially circular.
-The social contract will be incontestable because it will be incontestably worthwhile because everyone will agree this is incontestably the case.
-How tidily circular and convenient!
+These intentions were poorly defined and circular.
+The social contract will be incontestable because it will be incontestably worthwhile because everyone will agree this is the case.
+How tidy and convenient!
 There are no loose ends because the uroboros serpent has swallowed its tail.

 Essentially, Mr. Rousseau never found the hook on which to hang his hat.
 That is why he never undertook to describe the foreign relations component of his social contract.
-Not because he couldn’t find the time (his excuse), but because the slow crawl communications of his 18th Century WeaponWorld prevented its transformation into PeaceWorld.
-Unlike our communications today, which make global peace entirely practicable despite our mulish bias to the contrary.
+Not because he couldn’t find the time (his excuse), but because the slow crawl communications of 18th Century WeaponWorld prevented its transformation into PeaceWorld.
+Unlike our communications today, which make global peace entirely possible despite our bias to the contrary.

-To be valid, a social contract must have q tangible consideration its signatories find worthwhile to establish and useful to maintain through personal and collective sacrifice.
+To be valid, a social contract must have a tangible consideration its signatories find worthwhile to establish and useful to maintain through personal and collective sacrifice.
 Something they could see, feel and hear every day of their lives, worth living to uphold and dying to protect; something a vast majority would support through thick and thin.
 It would be so obvious that its unmistakable presence would guarantee that the social contract were honestly fulfilled, so obvious that its slightest absence would negate the contract automatically.